mattermost/docs/source/product-recipes/sample-product-recipes.rst

 Instructions for Setting Up and Configuring the Solution
 -----------------------------------------------

-Write the instructions setup and implementation of the solution.
+Write the instructions for the setup and implementation of the solution.

 Defining Recipe Category For Search and Retrieval
 --------------------------------------------------